 The Navigator contains options to manage the active MySQL connection, and also lists the schemas available to that connection.

-The Navigator is separated into two main sections that default to their own tabs within the Navigator.
-The Management tab offers management actions for the selected MySQL connection, and the Schemas tab lists the available schemas.
+The Navigator is separated into three main sections that default to their own tabs within the Navigator.
+A Management tab offers management actions for the selected MySQL connection, a Performance tab displays key statistics and MySQL instance status information, and the Schemas tab lists the available schemas.